-So you’ve bought your shiny new Huawei phone, booted it up, and installed your favourite app store and apps to find out a problem.
+So you’ve bought your shiny new Huawei phone, booted it up, and installed your favorite app store and apps to discover a problem.
 Unfortunately, many apps don’t have any push notifications on Huawei phone.

 Today, I’ll show you how to install MicroG, a remarkable open-source project that lets you access the Google Could Messaging platform, enabling push notifications on Huawei devices.